 In this way the idea of ‘Divide and Rule’ had definite political uses for anyone willing to wield it against the Raj as a rallying cry – and it still does.
 But the problem, in terms of historical accuracy as opposed to politics, is that ‘Divide and Rule’ as a governing strategy is almost indistinguishable from all the standard techniques of normal politics.
-Any ruling body, or even a political coalition in or out of power, will strive to find ways to cohere within itself, and will always try to hit opponents at their weakest points, the areas in which they are least able to unite.
+Any ruling body, or even a political coalition in or out of power, will strive to find ways to cohere within itself, and will always try to hit areas in which its opponents are least able to unite.
 This is political science at its most basic; Indians had been doing ‘Divide and Rule’ to each other for centuries before the British ever arrived.
 As a deep insight into British success it cannot pass muster.
 As a particular proof of British deviousness it is not terribly wounding.
 Within the context of Indian history the appearance of ‘Divide and Rule’ is, in some respects, business as usual.
 This will not be a popular view in certain quarters, but it is impossible to deny that India had its own social classes and its own systems of internal exploitation long before the British arrived.
 For proof of this we need only look at the long running disputes within the colonial government about whether to back rajas or raiyats in the question of landholdings.
 The British created neither of these classes.
 More recently, Indian writers have been willing to make distinctions between internal and external exploiters, which is a tacit admission of this truth.